San491/expo-login-signup/README.md

    ```bash
     npx expo start
    ```
-In the output, you'll find options to open the app in a
+   (if you have issues try "npx expo start --tunnel") In the output, you'll find options to open the app in a
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo
 - [web browser]